hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 [18:05:23](#LPwuIpN6aTaFSILn4yArPkaBo0pnmuLWzsSZQyji3Hk) <loziniak (Maciej ≈Åozi≈Ñski)>:
 https://github.com/red/red/issues/4743
-Maybe we could treat it as a bug in Windows then, since Mac and GTK versions act the same? Ì†ΩÌ∏â
+Maybe we could treat it as a bug in Windows then, since Mac and GTK versions act the same? üòâ

-[18:11:23](#sPzCkNnhfUV-VvtF5Yj79aNNiAt9p8vfw9My-HwQzCU) <hiiamboris (NOT THIS ONE)>: ask @toomasv  Ì†ΩÌ∏â
+[18:11:23](#sPzCkNnhfUV-VvtF5Yj79aNNiAt9p8vfw9My-HwQzCU) <hiiamboris (NOT THIS ONE)>: ask @toomasv  üòâ

 [18:11:52](#q4euvpQzDHI-pig8kaMfL9KGLHJVqlP85AW8cv9aPP8) <toomasv>:
 Nooooooo!